 - chest pain or tightness

 Diagnosis of asthma is a clinical one in most situations, ie the presence of typical symptoms and signs that improve with treatment.
-In doubtful cases, lung function testing can be done.
-Lung function testing is usually in the form of a spirometry with drug challenge demonstrating a drop in more than 20% of FEV1.
+In doubtful cases,a lung function test can be done.
+Lung function testing is usually in the form of a Methacholine Challenge test.
 If such facilities are unavailable, a variability of FEV1 is supportive of the diagnosis of asthma.

 Asthma cannot be cured but its symptoms can be controlled.
 Treating asthma early may prevent long-term lung damage and help keep the condition from deteriorating.
 The goal of asthma treatment is to control the disease.
 Good asthma control will: